andrii-maglovanyi/algoholic/src/Design_Patterns/README.md

+# Design Patterns

+Tried-and-true design solutions that have been found to solve specific problems.

 A **design pattern** is a general repeatable solution to a commonly occurring problem in software design.

 > Each patterns describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.